cintiabsza/react-fooddelivery-app/README.md

 You can check the aplication <a href="https://cintiabsza.github.io/react-fooddelivery-app/">here

-## What I've learned and What I've changed from the original project:
+## What I've learned and what I've changed from the original project:

 * tailwind -
 with this project I could learn a lot about tailwind.
 At the begining it was a bit weird, but at the end of the project I was very confortable using it.
 Also, I've found so easy to buil responsive apps with tailwind.